Dangerous Dog Breeds

 German Shepherds are typically around 100 lbs.
 These intelligent dogs are extremely powerful.
 They are loyal but if mistreated they can be dangerous; when properly trained they make excellent companions.

 Dog Bite LawyersDoberman Pinschers average 65 to 90 lbs.
-Known as guard dogs, they typically attack when their people are in danger.
-They can sense when danger is lurking and will act accordingly.
+Known as guard dogs, they can sense when danger is lurking and typically attack when their people are in danger.
 They still must be trained properly or a Doberman will assume he is the leader, not you.

-Wolf Hybrids, dogs that are a cross of a wolf and dog, can be extremely deadly.
+Wolf Hybrids, dogs that are a cross of a wolf and a dog, can be extremely deadly.
 Oftentimes, they can be mistaken for a Husky or Malamute.
+Their wild ancestry contributes to their unpredictable behavior, as they may exhibit more primal instincts compared to fully domesticated breeds.
+These dogs should be handled with caution, and responsible ownership is paramount to prevent dangerous situations.

 Other dog breeds to exercise caution around include: